Do believers really go to Heaven when they die? The folly and conjecture of a conscious dead state... By Craig A. Olson, 2008-2018

 the scriptures.
 Rejecting some of the scriptures is an error people will regret in the worst way.

-Christians?
 Did Christ say anything about traditions while He was on earth?
 He mentioned it once.
-In Matthew 15:6, Jesus
+In Matthew 15:6, Jesus reprimanded the

-reprimanded the Pharisees when He said, "You invalidate the word of God for the sake of your traditions."
-Therefore, we must be
+Pharisees when He said, "You invalidate the word of God for the sake of your traditions."
+Therefore, we must be hostile to traditional

 On the day of His murder, Jesus told the 2nd crucified thief in Luke 23:43 that he would be with Him in paradise.
 To the chosen